-Who doesn’t find comfort in a bowl of pasta?
+Who doesn’t find comfort in a bowl of pasta like this creamy baked ziti?
 Tender noodles topped with garlicky tomato sauce and cheese, that is definitely a comfort dish in my book.
 A while back a posted a delicious Baked Ziti.
 I posted it after a quest to find a decent baked ziti recipe.
 It was hard to find one that didn’t end up dry.
 The one I found was divine.
 Chicken broth kept it from drying out.

 Now this recipe does require a little more effort than the other baked ziti recipe.
 You aren’t relying on a bottled sauce.
 Plus you have to make two sauces – the creamy one and the tomato version.
 However, the sauces come together quite quick and easy.
 The taste is also well worth the extra 15 minutes to make the sauces too.
 This version is also meatless, where the other version I have includes ground beef.